microsoft/playwright-test/README.md

 The test runner provides browser primitives as arguments to your test functions.
 Test functions can use one or more of these arguments.

-- `page`: Instance of [Page](https://playwright.dev/docs/api/class-page).
+- `page`: Instance of [Page][page].
 Each test gets a new isolated page to run the test.
 - `context`: Instance of [BrowserContext][browser-context].
 Each test gets a new isolated context to run the test.
 The `page` object belongs to this context.
   - `contextOptions`: Default options passed to context creation.
 Learn [how to modify them](#modify-context-options).
-- `browser`: Instance of [Browser](https://playwright.dev/#path=docs%2Fapi.md&q=class-browser).
+- `browser`: Instance of [Browser][browser].
 Browsers are shared across tests to optimize resources.
 Each worker process gets a browser instance.
   - `browserOptions`: Default options passed to browser creation.

 #### Specs and assertions